-Pierce County is currently in the process of updating our Comprehensive Flood Hazard Management Plan (Plan).
+Pierce County is currently in the process of drafting our Comprehensive Flood Hazard Management Plan (2023 Flood Plan).
 It addresses how Pierce County Planning and Public Works will provide various services to improve our community’s resilience to future flood hazards.

-The Plan will identify projects, policies, and programs that will reduce the impact of major flooding on the community to be implemented over a 10-year period.
+The 2023 Flood Plan will identify projects, policies, and programs that will reduce the impact of major flooding on the community to be implemented over a 10-year period.

-The purpose of the Plan continues to be to create a resilient community by:
+The purpose of the 2023 Flood Plan continues to be to create a resilient community by: